omar-jandali/Udacity-Item-Catalog/vagrant/tournament/README.md

 5_once it has worked redirect to the tournament folder

-6_Once in the folder, type "python tournament-test.pyc"
+6_Once in the folder, type "python tournament-test.py" which will run and create the neccessary database and tables that are needed for you to run the project.

+7_ repeat step 6 and then you will be able to see that the project is running thorugh a port on your local machine

-5_you will receive the http portal which will allow you to acces the local files
+8_you will receive the http portal which will allow you to acces the local files

-6_in the browser, type localhost and the portal number that you earlier to run the code
+9_in the browser, type localhost and the portal number that you earlier to run the code